top of page

 Finances

-• live within my means
+• live within you means (avoid borrowing money from banks)

 • to use spending to support regenerative businesses